What are the sources of payments law in your jurisdiction?

 ASIC operates a regulatory sandbox which allows fintechs to operate small scale financial services or credit activities as pilot projects.
 The sandbox provides licensing relief, for a limited time, for a project.
 There are strict eligibility criteria for the type of businesses that can participate and the products and services that qualify, including that there must be a net benefit to the public and the product or service must be new and innovative.

-Under the Business Research Innovation Initiative, ASIC has been working with five regtech firms to explore potential solutions in addressing poor corporate disclosure by listed companies.
-At the time of publication, the regtech entities have presented a feasibility study to ASIC.
-ASIC promotes the application of regtech to deliver better regulatory compliance and consumer outcomes through information-sharing and problem-solving events within industry and hosting quarterly regtech liaison forums.
+Under the Business Research Innovation Initiative, ASIC has been working with six regtech firms to explore potential solutions in addressing poor corporate disclosure by listed companies.
+At the time of publication, five regtech entities have presented a feasibility study to ASIC and one regtech, with the support of ASIC is, developing a proof of concept for using technology to help identify and assess poor market disclosure by listed companies.2 ASIC promotes the application of regtech to deliver better regulatory compliance and consumer outcomes through information-sharing and problem-solving events within industry and hosting quarterly regtech liaison forums.

 AUSTRAC also recognises that regtech plays an important role in assisting reporting entities to meet their AML/CTF obligations and provides general guidance about AML/CTF regulation through the AUSTRAC RegTech Engagement program.
 It has also published fact sheets for regtechs and reporting entities considering engaging regtechs.